jmoney/x509-metrics/docs/index.md

   "description": "Tls expiration metrics of a certificate hosted on a server.", "type": "object",
   "properties": {
+    "error": {
+      "description": "Error message is gathering metrics failed with the reason why", "type": "string"
+    },
     "tags": {
       "description": "Metadata about the certificate.",
       "type": "array",